 She creates commissioned and memorial works honoring meaningful moments and loved ones, including tribute art infused with a small portion of ashes from a human or pet.
 Each piece is titled and includes information about the energetic properties of the crystals used.
 In 2025, her work received multiple local exhibition honors, including a Merit Award, Honorable Mention, and 2nd Place in Mixed Media.
 Schoen lives in Enterprise, Alabama, and is also a 500-Hour RYT Yoga Instructor specializing in Ashtanga, Iyengar principles, and Yoga Nidra.
 You can Contact Schoen at: [email protected] |

 Rachel GoreRachel Gore is a mosaic and mixed-media artist based in Birmingham, Alabama.
-Her work explores themes of memory, transformation, and inner knowing through figurative and symbolic imagery.
-Using hand-cut glass, found materials, and richly layered textures, she creates intimate pieces that hold both fragility and strength.
+Her work explores themes of memory, transformation, and inner knowing through figurative and symbolic imagery that feels both personal and archetypal.
+Using hand-cut glass, found materials, and richly layered textures, she builds intimate pieces that balance fragility and strength, light and shadow.
+Her process is intuitive and contemplative, allowing stories to emerge through material and form rather than explanation.
 Her work invites quiet reflection, offering space for emotional resonance and personal meaning to unfold.